 Dinner rarely comes fancier than a feast King-style at this 300 years old Dutch Manor.
-Enjoy the exquisite cuisine up on offer here at this colonial style wonder.
-It is truly another world what with its colonial style architecture blending seamlessly with the unique traditional Kerala background.
+Enjoy the exquisite cuisine up on offer here at this colonial-style wonder.
+It is truly another world with its colonial-style architecture blending seamlessly with the unique traditional Kerala background.

 When to un[travel] Trivandrum